mellowCodez/Space-Survival/README (1).md

 Space Survival

 This is a Java project that was inspired Attari's Asteroid in the 1980s.
 This project was an inspiration of this popular drawing from its design and most game mechanics.
 It responds to keyboard input by the user and only uses the mouse to start and exit the game.
+(See Game Specifications for detailed controls and game insight)

 Lessons Learned